musicjoe12/Group30AML/ADRs/002-Tech-Stack-Decision.md

 ### React + PHP
 #### Pros
 * PHP is widely supported and combined with React, it allows for reliable back-end development.
+* Fast: PHP uses its memory, minimizing server workload and increasing performance.
+PHP can be up to 382% faster than Python and 195% faster than Ruby.
+(Singla, L. 2021, January 12)

 #### Neutral
 * PHP executes requests in isolation to stop errors from spreading, but the processing slows down the system.